 With a Direct PLUS Loan, a graduate/professional student or the parent of a dependent student can borrow up to the cost of the student's attendance minus other financial aid the student receives.

 Except for parent Direct PLUS Loan borrowers, if you haven't previously received a loan, you must complete entrance counseling before your school can make the first disbursement of your loan.
 This helps you to understand your responsibilities regarding your loan.
-East Georgia State College requires students to complete the Entrance Counseling on-line at www.studentloans.gov.
+East Georgia State College requires students to complete the Entrance Counseling on-line.

 To take out a Direct Loan for the first time, you must complete a Master Promissory Note (MPN).
 The MPN will be provided either by your school or the Department.
 You must complete the MPN online at the StudentLoans.gov website.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).

-To complete an MPN online, you will be required to use your Department of Education-issued PIN.
-If you do not have a PIN, you may request one from the official PIN site.
+To complete an MPN online, you will be required to use your Department of Education Federal Student Aid ID (FSAID) user name and password.
+If you do not have an FSAID, you may request one from the Federal Student Aid FSA ID site.

-A parent borrower must also request a PIN number from the PIN site to use when completing a PLUS MPN.
+A parent borrower must also request an FSA ID from the Federal Student Aid site to use when completing a PLUS MPN.

 In most cases, once you've submitted the MPN and it's been accepted, you won't have to fill out a new MPN for future loans you receive.
 Unless your school does not allow more than one loan to be made under the same MPN, you can borrow additional Direct Loans on a single MPN for up to 10 years.